The design of the garden has evolved over the past two years. It has been influenced by:

 Food and cooking: it would be great to have a covered area where people at events can meet to eat and drink and make things.

 We'd love to make a cob oven, especially using the clinker we dug up making the nature pond and from the bowling green in general.
 Probably a project for 2018 or 2019.

 In the meantime, there is a strict ban on BBQs and bonfires in open spaces, unless in designated areas (Council webpage).

 Plant supports: these are good for the health of plants but also give some height to the garden and can give shade.
-We have made semi-temporary ones to grow annual veg up, like runner and climbing beans and a donated passion flower.
-These are very popular to pick and eat, look lovely and are really good for pollinators.
+We have made semi-temporary ones to grow annual veg, like runner and climbing beans and a donated passion flower.
+These are very popular to pick and eat, look fun and are really good for pollinators.
 We have also been given a rose arch and planted it with two roses in mid 2017 as part of a scented mini garden.